Edmonton-Public-Library/Metro/README.md

 ```

 # Known Issues
+* The `<entry key="date-format"></entry>` entry in `environment.properties` file must be attended to carefully.
+It refers to the way time is managed by the underlying system that handles dates such as DOB and expiry.
+Depending on the service protocol used to update and create users the service will be expecting time in a specific format.
+Here are some examples.
+  * SQL (Polaris) requires `yyyy-MM-dd HH:mm:ss` format.
+  * PAPI timestamp: `yyyy-MM-dd'T'HH:mm:ss`.
+  * Symphony systems (such as EPL, CPL):  `yyyy-MM-dd`, which sounds like it should be `yyyyMMdd` but may be converted in the MeCard subsystem.
 * Google has flagged the `setup.exe` as malware.
 The development team has asked for a review of the application, but until that time the exe may have to be sent by other means.
 February 9, 2022.
 ## Windows
 * The `-c c:\path\to\configs` switch doesn't seem to work as expected.
 I have experimented with several different ways of passing the parameters in prunmgr, but none have panned out.
 To fix just copy your config properties file into the c:\Metro directory.
 The MeCard server looks there for properties files by default.